 Returns a new page instance (a WOComponent object) identified by aName.
-If aName is null, the "Main" component is assumed.
-If the method cannot create a valid page instance, it throws an exception.
+If aName is nil, the "Main" component is assumed.
+If the method cannot create a valid page instance, it raises an exception.

-See also: restorePageForContextID (WOSession), savePage (WOSession)
+See also: - restorePageForContextID: (WOSession), - savePage: (WOSession)

 parent